Three traits that define a company’s culture: pros and cons

 But don’t worry – we’re not here to tell you what to think.
 Imagine this as a map helping you to get to know the contours of the conversation so as to make better, more informed decisions about your work life.

 We’ve only got one piece of advice: tone down, for a moment, that part of your gut that normally tries to label factors like these as ‘good’ or ‘bad.’
 Some factors work better for some than for others.
-Preconceived judgements of different cultural styles may prevent you from discovering something that would otherwise prove majorly helpful.
+Preconceived judgments of different cultural styles may prevent you from discovering something that would otherwise prove majorly helpful.

 Cultures defined by leadership